BruceMong/GetBooksInfo/README.md

 Website url : [brucemong.github.io/GetBooksInfo](https://brucemong.github.io/GetBooksInfo/)

 This project allows you to retrieve information from books that contain a specific word and then export that information to CSV or XLSX.
+This project uses the Google Books API to retrieve book information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>